 Investing in syndicated real estate contrasts investing in real estate as the sole owner.
 With both types of investing, the investor directly owns the real estate assets.
 The difference occurs with how much of the real estate asset is directly owned by the investor.
 When investing in syndicated real estate, the investor contributes enough to purchase, own, and profit from a portion of the real estate asset, while other investors purchase, own, and profit from the remainder of the asset.
 When investing in syndicated real estate, investors take ownership of the investment property proportional to their capital contribution.

 Syndication is beneficial for many reasons.
 First of all, it gives investors an opportunity to invest in higher valued properties that they potentially could not afford on their own.
 Secondly, it reduces any one investor’s liability for the property and often eliminates the liability for the individual investors altogether because the partnership or trust takes on all property liability.
-Lastly, there are often tax benefits when investing as part of a syndicate.

 We often refer to syndication as an alternative to traditional 1031 exchanging.
 A traditional 1031 exchange involves an individual or a single organization exchanging investment real estate of which they are the sole owner with replacement investment real estate of which they will be the sole owner.
 A syndicated 1031 exchange differs from a traditional exchange because the investor replaces their investment real estate with syndicated real estate.